openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 >

 >
-> Indicator ME as landed¦ soon others will follow¦ My plans are to submit this pieces of
+> Indicator ME as landedâ€¦ soon others will followâ€¦ My plans are to submit this pieces of
-          software to GNOME:Apps, and not to push as default, but instead offer them at the distance of a ˜zypper in package™ to the openSUSE users out there.
-And at the same time, since the libraries behind it are also packaged¦ be more attractive to developers who might want to use them.
-I see no loss neither an identity crisis on openSUSE by providing more packages and alternative software to improve users Desktop experience¦ FigureÂ 5, Indicator ME Screenshot 2
+          software to GNOME:Apps, and not to push as default, but instead offer them at the distance of a â€˜zypper in packageâ€™ to the openSUSE users out there.
+And at the same time, since the libraries behind it are also packagedâ€¦ be more attractive to developers who might want to use them.
+I see no loss neither an identity crisis on openSUSE by providing more packages and alternative software to improve users Desktop experienceâ€¦ FigureÂ 5, â€œIndicator ME Screenshot 2â€
 >
 > Future work (after indicators):
 >